attractivechaos/k8/README.md

 ###The Bytes Object

-`Bytes` provides a byte array class.
+`Bytes` provides a byte array.
 It has the following methods:

     // Create a zero-sized byte array
     new Bytes()